What exactly is peer to peer lending? How do peer to peer loans and savings actually work?

 Peer to peer lending sites are therefore growing in popularity for both savers and those looking to lend, but it's important to remember that they're not savings accounts.

-Those borrowing money are credit-checked and receive a risk rating that informs at what rate they can borrow, similar to a bank.
-Crucially if you run into trouble recovering a loan the websites act on your behalf.
+- Those borrowing money are credit-checked and receive a risk rating that informs at what rate they can borrow, similar to a bank

 The biggest peer to peer lending sites in the UK are Zopa, Ratesetter and Funding Circle, but there are lots of smaller ones like ThinCats, LendInvest and MarketInvest.